AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/initial-setup.md

 >
 >Be sure to follow steps in the order listed above.
 If someone is granted permission in Marketo first, they will see the Dynamic Chat tile but have no user access.

-Next step is to [access Dynamic Chat](/help/marketo/product-docs/demand-generation/dynamic-chat/access-dynamic-chat.md).
+Next step is to [connect Dynamic Chat to Marketo](/help/marketo/product-docs/demand-generation/dynamic-chat/connect-dynamic-chat-to-marketo.md).